jakewesterberg/openscope-glo-stim/README.md

 - Sweep parameters are under a few keys of `['stimuli'][n]`, where `n` is the stimulus number.
 - Stimulus parameters are in the following dictionary: `['stimuli'][0]['stimParams']` or `['stimuli'][0]['stim_params']`.
 &nbsp;

+## Additional notes
+- On some computers, the black screen that should intervene each sequence appears as a white screen instead.
+Change the color_inversion value to `True` in the SESSION_PARAMS at the top of the .py file to fix.
+&nbsp;